gazebosim/sdf_tutorials/developers/dom_api.md

 the API does now allow modifying existing child objects or adding or removing child objects.

-* The frame graph is only built during `sdf::Root::Load`.
+* In libsdformat >= 11.0.0, the frame graph is only built during `sdf::Root::Load`.
+Subsequent updates to the names or poses of DOM objects is not reflected in the frame graph.

+* In libsdformat >= 9.0.0 and libsdformat < 11.0.0, the frame graph is built
+during `sdf::World::Load` and `sdf::Model::Load` where `sdf::World` and
+`sdf::Model` contain their own graphs.
 Subsequent updates to the names or poses of DOM objects is not reflected in the frame graph.